common-fate/terraform-aws-common-fate-deployment/.changeset/heavy-timers-act.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Fixes Role Name not showing in the new request checkout
+Fixes Role Name not showing in the new request checkout.